 - Challenge and Strategy: Rethinking India’s Foreign Policy – Rajeev Sikri

 - India’s Foreign Policy: Coping with the Changing World – Muchkund Dubey

 - International Relations: Pushpesh Pant

-How To Prepare International Relations For UPSC Mains
+Tips on How to Prepare International Relations for UPSC Mains

 Here are 5 methods discussed below that will help you to understand how to prepare International relations for UPSC with ease: